Time to read: 8 min

 Cost and ROI

-Compared to injection molding, extrusion has lower tooling costs.
+In terms of the cost of extrusion vs injection molding, extrusion has lower tooling costs.
 That’s because the dies used are simpler, easier to machine, and therefore less expensive to produce.
 For the continuous production of simpler parts at high volumes, extrusion provides a faster ROI.
 For complex parts at high volumes, however, the higher cost of an injection mold can be spread or amortized across many parts.

 In general, extrusion has lower production costs than injection molding.
 Parts that are extruded in long sections require less frequent stops, and there’s no need for ejection since the part is forced through and exits the die.
 Injection molding processes can achieve faster cycle times with optimized cooling systems, but that adds to a project’s total costs.